dessertlab/generative-ai-cybersecurity/README.md

     Each function should be generated in a single line, for a total of 10 lines.
     Different instructions of the same function should be separated by the special character "\n".
+    Do not use empty lines to separate functions.
     ```

 4. **Install Dependencies**: